1f2n3n

 1. Introduce key vocabulary: fertilize, habitat, nectar, ovary, pistil, pollen, pollinate, sepal, stamen, stigma.

-4. Ask students to draw on the back of the activity sheet a diagram showing the parts of a flower and write a brief description about each part's job during pollination.
+4. On the back of the worksheet, have students draw a diagram showing the parts of a flower and write a brief description about each part's job during pollination.

 5. Have students work individually or with partners.